 Brand positioning is about creating a suitable image for a brand in the minds of the target audience.
 As part of this process, the unique features of the brand are indetified and is communicated effectively to create a distict image of that brand to the target market.

-Positioning in the STP model involves creating a unique value proposition (for the products or services) and communicating that value proposition effectively to the target market.
 Brand positioning, on the other hand, focuses specifically on creating a distinctive image for the brand itself rather than on the positioning of products or services in the market.

 Developing Brand Concepts

 Here’s how to develop Brand Concepts.
+This involves appealing to Consumer Needs by addressing their following needs:

 Functional needs (solving problems): products that attempt to fulfill the consumer’s consumption-related problems (quality, convenience, ease of use).
+It communicates that the brand’s benefits are capable of solving consumers’ consumption-related problems.

 Symbolic needs (associating the brand with symbolic objects): directed at consumers’ desire for self-enhancement, role position, group membership, and belongingness (friendly, serious, professional).
+It is about associating brand ownership with a desired group, role, or self-image.

 Experiential needs (sensory pleasures, personal experience): products that provide sensory pleasure, variety, and/or cognitive stimulation (I am important, trendy, young).
+It promotes brand’s extraordinary sensory value, or rich potential for cognitive stimulation.

 Adoption Process and Marcom Tools